Acetaminophen is an effective pain reliever, but an overdose can occur all too easily. Follow these tips to keep your child safe.

-If you give your child acetaminophen, read the product label carefully to determine the correct dose based on your child's current weight.
+If you give your child acetaminophen, read the product label carefully.
+It can help you determine the correct dose based on your child's current weight.
 Generally, doses can be repeated every four hours, but shouldn't be given more than five times in 24 hours.

 Too much acetaminophen can cause stomach irritation within hours and liver damage within a few days.

-If you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose — nausea, vomiting, lethargy and right upper abdominal pain within 24 hours — call Poison Help at 800-222-1222 in the United States or seek emergency care.
+Call Poison Help at 800-222-1222 or go to www.poison.org in the United States.
+Or seek emergency care if you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose.
+These may include nausea, vomiting, lethargy and right upper abdominal pain.
 If possible, note the strength or concentration of acetaminophen in the product to help poison control or the emergency responders assess your child.
 If you seek medical help, take the medication bottle with you.

 In the hospital, a child with an acetaminophen overdose will have a blood test to determine if the concentration in his or her blood is toxic.
 If necessary, an antidote might be given to reverse the effects of the acetaminophen.

 How can an acetaminophen overdose be prevented?